thiagofmart/statistic/README.md

 # statistic

-I created this repository to put all my doubt about math and statistic and create/plot proofs and graphs of mathematical things
+I created this repository to put all my doubt about math and statistic, and create/plot proofs and graphs of mathematical things